cs-LA/home/KTrunk/Manual.md

 <span class="en">***Knowledge Trunk*** - or short ***KTrunk*** - is a note taking App.
 The notes are saved in html-format and can be synchronized across your devices using iCloud.</span>
 <span class="de">***Knowledge Trunk*** - oder kurz ***KTrunk*** - ist eine iOS-App, um Notizen zu verwalten.</span>

-<span class="en">You may use ***KTrunk*** to save all your ideas augmented with related files and photos.
-You can establish links from a note to any other note or file in KTrunk.</span>

 <span class="en">Use ***KTrunk*** to save all your ideas augmented with related files and photos.
 You can establish links from one note to any other note or file in KTrunk.</span>
 <span class="de">Nutze ***KTrunk***, um all deine Ideen zu sammeln und sie mit Photos und beliebigen Dateien zu ergänzen.
 Von jeder Notiz aus kannst du in KTrunk Links zu anderen Notizen oder Dateien erstellen.</span>